Popular difference sets

 \end{theorem} This result does not quite achieve the bounds of Theorem \ref{thm.wolf} and it seems of interest to try to close this gap.

-Since we are looking for the considerably weaker structure of a sumset rather than a subspace we have some rather stronger tools available to us in the form of Gowers' \cite{WTG} proof of the Balog-Szemeredi theorem \cite{ABES}.
+Since we are looking for the considerably weaker structure of a sumset rather than a subspace we have some rather stronger tools available to us in the form of Gowers' \cite{gow::4} proof of the Balog-Szemer{\'e}di theorem \cite{balsze::}.
 We shall prove the following explicit version of Theorem \ref{thm.popdiffthm} \begin{theorem} Suppose that $G:=\F_2^n$, $A \subset G$ has density $\alpha>0$ and $c \in (0,1/2]$ is a parameter.
 Then there is a set $A'$ such that $A'+A' \subset D_c(A)$ and

 \end{theorem} Note that, as expected, Gowers' method provides rather good density dependence; using Fourier methods one might expect this to be exponential in $\alpha^{-O(1)}$ rather than in $\log \alpha^{-1}$.